 Monaro is regarded as one of Australia’s great muscle cars - the HK Monaro range winning Wheels “Car of the Year” for 1968.
-Considering the relatively short period of time Monaro has been available at your local Holden Dealer over the last forty odd years, its success has been remarkable.
+Considering the relatively short period of time Monaro has been available at your local Holden Dealer over the last forty odd years, its success is remarkable.

 The new generation Monaro provided HSV with an excellent foundation for their range of controversially styled Coupé models, including the rare and unique Coupé 4 all wheel drive and thundering 6.0 Litre models.

 Monaro has been exported to overseas markets in various guises over the years.
 HT and HG coupes were sold in South Africa as both Holden Monaro and cosmetically altered as a Chevrolet SS.
 V series Monaros sold in New Zealand, the Middle East as Chevrolet Lumina Coupe, the United Kingdom as Vauxhall Monaro and most famously in the United States as the Pontiac GTO.

 Monaro has also enjoyed glory on the race track as well, winning the iconic Great Race at Bathurst in 1968 and 1969 - the only two occasions Monaro appeared as Holden’s main strike weapon - defeating the Ford Falcon GTHO fleet in the